Cubs vs. Orioles Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 73 hits with nine doubles, a triple, four home runs and 19 walks.
-He has driven in 31 runs with 15 stolen bases.
+- Hoerner has collected 75 hits with 11 doubles, a triple, four home runs and 19 walks.
+He has driven in 33 runs with 15 stolen bases.

-- Hoerner will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .348 with two walks and three RBI.
+- Hoerner hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .293 with two doubles, two walks and seven RBI.

 Hoerner Recent Games